jkjeldbjerg/timeline/README.md

 ## Testing ##

 Testing can be done with Python Unittest framework.
 All tests are located in [src/test](src/test).

+## Version history

+0.1.1 - Minor fixes.
+Timeline.sort now returns self for chaining.
+Timeline now supports indices for getting items in timeline.
+Unstable idea as the ordering may change with a `sort`!

 ## License ##